mminhaz93/Frontend-CRUD-Design/README.md

 }
 ```

 At a glance, it almost looks like we didn't change anything here.
 The only difference is the axios method is now delete instead of get.
 We still pass in the id of the item that we are referring to.
 Additionally since there may not be data in our response, we only need to return `resp`.
 It might have an error message that we would want to handle so we still return it.
-(Also the function name changed, incase your copy/pasting your previous function)
+(Also, the function name is different, in case you're copy/pasting your previous function).

 Create: